junxit/us-congress-bills-116/metadata.md

 - 2020-07-29 — Placed on the Union Calendar, Calendar No. 371.
 - 2020-07-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-463, Part I.
 - 2020-07-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-463, Part I.
+- 2020-10-01 — Considered under suspension of the rules. (consideration: CR H5183-5188)
+- 2020-10-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5139.
+- 2020-10-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-10-01 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
+- 2020-10-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5183-5186)
+- 2020-10-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.